cbillowes/curious-programmer-mercury/data/courses/nextjs-blog/16-theme.md

 :sun_with_face: :crescent_moon: You have successfully implemented theme toggling in your Next.js blog.

-The next chapter concludes the course.
+In the next chapter, you'll learn how to keep your project dependencies up to date by automating the upgrade process!